-Changes to the Compliance and Performance Reporting Guideline to support the payment difficulty framework.
+We changed the Compliance and Performance Reporting Guideline to ensure it supported the payment difficulty framework.

 Compliance and Performance Reporting Guideline review 2018

 Draft decision29 May 2018

 This guideline sets out what retailers and distributors need to report to us.
 To help ensure we receive the correct information, we ask regulated businesses to use reporting templates we have created.

 This review focused on amending the guideline to ensure that it aligns with the payment difficulty framework.

 We updated the performance indicators and compliance obligations set out in the reporting guideline and also made a number of administrative changes.